Carbo-Tech/Derweze/Backend/README.md

 ```
 "generalBill":{
-  "payed":int,
+  "paid":int,
-  "notPayed":int
+  "notPaid":int
  }
 ```
 #### note
-`/getUserGeneralBill/` will sum the bill from `getUserGasBill` and  `/getUserElectricityBill/` for every contract of the user if the contract bill is payed off, its bill total will be added to payed.
-Otherwise it will be added to notPayed
+`/getUserGeneralBill/` will sum the bill from `getUserGasBill` and  `/getUserElectricityBill/` for every contract of the user if the contract bill is paid off, its bill total will be added to paid.
+Otherwise it will be added to notPaid